-The Endowment Fund is externally restricted and was established, consistent with the mission of the Foundation, to fulfill the dreams of children with life-threatening illnesses or severe physical disabilities.
+The Endowment Fund is externally restricted and was established, consistent with the mission of the Foundation, to fulfill the dreams of children and young adults living with severe physical disabilities.
 The Endowment Fund reports amounts that are required to be maintained by the Foundation on a permanent basis.
-Investment income, which consists of interest, dividends, income distributions from pooled funds, and realized and unrealized gains or losses earned from investments are reported in the Endowment funds.
+Investment income, which consists of interest, dividends, income distributions from pooled funds, and realized and unrealized gains or losses earned from investments is reported in the Endowment fund.

 The Endowment Fund includes the County Heritage/Stevenson Hunt Golf Classic Endowment Fund, the Mio/Manz Sunshine Endowment Fund and the Bill White Memorial Dream Endowment Fund.
-According to the agreements with these funds, a fixed percentage of the opening balance of the market value of invested assets is transferred to the Operating Fund at period-end.
+According to the agreements with these funds, a fixed percentage of the opening balance of the market value of invested assets is transferred to the Operating Fund at each year-end.

-The Operating Fund accounts for the Foundation's operational revenue, and program and administrative expenditures.
+The Operating Fund accounts for the Foundation's operational revenue and program and administrative expenditures.
 Unrestricted donations are reported in the Operating Fund.
 Expenditures of the Operating Fund are financed primarily by donor contributions directed to general operations.